-Revenue from the sale of human plasma collected at the Company's FDA licensed plasma collection center and plasma-derived medicinal products is recognized at the time of transfer of title and risk of loss to the customer, which occurs at the time of shipment.
+Depending on the agreement with the customer, revenues from the sale of human plasma collected at the Company's FDA licensed plasma collection centers are recognized at the time of transfer of title and risk of loss to the customer, which occurs at the time of shipment.
 Revenue is recognized at the time of delivery if the Company retains the risk of loss during shipment.
-The Company's revenues are substantially attributed to one customer.
+The Company's revenues are substantially attributable to one customer.
 Revenue from license fees and research and development services rendered are recognized as revenue when the performance obligations under the terms of the license agreement have been completed.
-Deferred revenue of \$1.7 million was recorded in 2013 as a result of certain research and development services to be provided in accordance with a license agreement and is recognized over the term of the license.
+Revenues for the year ended December 31, 2015 are comprised of product revenues from the sale of normal source human plasma collected from the Company's plasma collection centers segment and license and other revenues are primarily attributable to the out-licensing of RI-002 to Biotest AG to market and sell in Europe and selected countries in North Africa and the Middle East.
+Biotest AG and Biotest Pharmaceuticals Corporation, or Biotest, a subsidiary of Biotest AG, has provided the Company with certain financial payment and services in accordance with the related license agreement and is obligated to pay the Company certain amounts in the future if certain milestones are achieved.
+During the third quarter 2015, the Company recorded deferred revenue of \$1.5 million for a milestone payment provided to the Company upon its filing of the BLA for RI-002 with the FDA, in accordance with the terms of the license agreement.
+Deferred revenue of \$1.7 million was recorded in 2013 as a result of certain research and development services provided in accordance with the same license agreement.
+Deferred revenue is recognized over the term of the license.
 Deferred revenue is amortized into income for a period of approximately 20 years, the term of the license agreement.